vercel/styled-jsx/README.md

 - Injecting styles upon render
 - Only injecting a certain component's style once (even if the component is included multiple times)
-- Keeping track of styles for server-side rendering (discussed in the next section).
+- Keeping track of styles for server-side rendering (discussed in the next section)

 ## Server-Side Rendering